-I have supervised postgraduate research on composers such as Haydn, Beethoven and Brahms.
+I currently co-supervise a PhD on British Wagnerism.
+In the past I have supervised postgraduate research on analytical topics in Haydn, Beethoven and Brahms.

-I have published widely on late eighteenth-century music and aesthetics (recently focusing on Haydn's instrumental music), and twentieth-century British music and culture (especially Elgar).
-In 2014 my third monograph, on Viennese minor-key symphonies, will be published.
-I am currently working on a cross-disiplinary, jointly-authored monograph on music and nationalism from the eighteenth to the twentieth century.
+My research concerns music analysis, especially of eighteenth- and nineteenth-century repertories (recently focusing on Haydn's instrumental music); twentieth-century British music and culture (especially Elgar); and, increasingly, cultural nationalism in music.
+My third monograph, on Viennese minor-key symphonies, was published in 2014.
+I am currently working on a cross-disciplinary, jointly-authored monograph on music and nationalism from the eighteenth to the twentieth century.

 My books are published by Oxford University Press, Cambridge University Press and Ashgate.
 Two of them have been separately reviewed in Journal of the American Musicological Society and one in the Times Literary Supplement.
 One was the sole subject of a review-article in Music & Letters.
 My work has also received reviews in the Musical Times (twice), Music & Letters (twice), Current Musicology, Early Music, German Studies Review, Modernism/Modernity, Twentieth-Century Music, Journal of the Royal Musical Association, Music Research Forum and Elgar Society Journal.